 Bible Study Project is not a ministry of The Association of Messianic Congregations.
 However, over the thirteen-year period that I was editor of The Shofar, their web-based magazine, I systematically exegeted their Statement, placing one study in almost all of the fifty-two editions I edited.
-What developed is the systematic theology that appears on this site, a close approximation of the original.
+What developed is the systematic theology that appears on this site, a close approximation of my original sequence.

 Please don't be scared away by some terminology that is appropriate for people from a Jewish background.
-(Yeshua might be scared in you called Him Jesus!)
-All is cool and kosher!
-I think what you'll find here is a solid grammatical, literal, conservative, evangelical series of systematic studies that lays a firm foundation for true biblical faith and Christian living and will, perhaps, challenge and inform in areas of study not at all addressed in most churches.
+(Yeshua might be scared if you called Him Jesus!)
+What you'll find here is a solid grammatical, literal, conservative, evangelical series of systematic studies that lays a firm foundation for true biblical faith and Christian living; and will, perhaps, challenge and inform in areas of study not addressed in most churches or radio programs.